Together with our insurance partner, CGU Insurance, we’re there when you need us...

 Please see the Product Disclosure Statement (PDS) for eligibility and further information.

 CGU are ready if you need to claim.
 Call them on 13 24 80 (international +61 3 9601 8222) and their claims consultants will help you all along the way.

 The fine print

 Queensland Country Bank Limited ABN 77 087 651 027 AFS Licence No. 244533 acts under its own Australian Financial Services Licence and under an agreement with the insurer, Insurance Australia Limited ABN 11 000 016 722 AFS Licence no. 227681 trading as CGU Insurance.
 CGU Home and Contents Insurance, Landlords Residential Property Insurance, Car Insurance and Travel Insurance are issued by CGU.
 You can get a Product Disclosure Statement (PDS) for any of these products from any office of Queensland Country Bank.
 You should consider the PDS in deciding whether to buy or hold the relevant products.

 The insurance section of this website contains general advice only and does not take into account your individual objectives, financial situation or needs ('your personal circumstances').
-Before using this advice to decide whether to purchase these insurance policies, you should consider the appropriateness of it having regard to your personal circumstances, plus obtain and consider the current Product Disclosure Statement for the relevant insurance policy.
+Before using this advice to decide whether to purchase these insurance policies, you should consider the appropriateness of it having regard to your personal circumstances, plus obtain and consider the current Product Disclosure Statement and Target Market Determinations for the relevant insurance policy.